 State Forest Highlights

 Historic Logging Sites: Pillsbury State Forest is home to several historic logging sites, providing a glimpse into the area's rich logging history.
-Visitors can explore these sites and learn about the forest's role in Minnesota's logging industry.- Logging Camps: Remnants of old logging camps can be found throughout the forest, offering a fascinating look into the past and the lives of the loggers who once worked here.
+Visitors can explore these sites and learn about the forest's role in Minnesota's logging industry.

 - Historic Trails: Some trails in the forest follow old logging roads, providing a historical context to your hike and a chance to explore the routes used by loggers.